DresOperatingSystems/Motorola-moto-g32-recovery-mode/README.md

 Now its unlocked download the twrp zip file from below and extract it on your computer once extracted go to the directory and input fastboot boot TWRP-3.7.1_12-0-devon-202501080743.img to boot your phone into recovery mode (if on windows extract to your platform tools folder)

-you can find the zip file at the link below https://mega.nz/file/TF9ymaLB#fSdXsti4tPsDei-cfTf_puzw2m6cx50JsZUdDSUgX_E
+you can find the recovery mode zip file at the link below https://mega.nz/file/TF9ymaLB#fSdXsti4tPsDei-cfTf_puzw2m6cx50JsZUdDSUgX_E

 DO NOT FLASH IT OR INSTALL IT BECAUSE YOU WILL LOSE ALL DEVICE DATA THIS IS SIMPLY FOR THE FLASH OF THE FUTURE DRESOS SYSTEMS OR IF YOU KNOW WHAT YOU ARE DOING AS THIS DOES PUT YOU INTO THE ROOT OF YOUR DEVICE